vele616/monorepo/packages/jobboard/website/content/jobs/ruby-on-rails-software-engineer-billing-leadfeeder-OoHWQ.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/leadfeeder"
 companyWebsite: "https://www.leadfeeder.com/"
-summary: "If you have 2+ years work experience writing maintainable and well-tested Ruby on Rails apps, Leadfeeder has a job opening for a ruby on rails software engineer"
+summary: "If you have 2+ years work experience writing maintainable and well-tested Ruby on Rails apps, Leadfeeder has a job opening for a Ruby on Rails Software Engineer"
 summaryBackup: "Love #rails, #rubylang, #aws?
 Check out this job post!"
 featured: 20
 ---